NinaXIII/PowerApps-ESPC24/README.md

 2. Automate the sign-up process using Power Automate
 3. Understand best practices and begin exploring Microsoft Dataverse as an advanced data option

-How to instruction for the full day tutorial by [Luise Freese](https://linkedin.com/in/luisefreese) and [Robin Rosengruen](https://www.linkedin.com/in/robinrosengruen/) (Microsoft) at ESPC 24.
+How to instruction for the full day tutorial by [Luise Freese](https://linkedin.com/in/luisefreese) (m365princess.com) and [Robin Rosengruen](https://www.linkedin.com/in/robinrosengruen/) (Microsoft) at [ESPC 24](https://sharepointeurope.com).

+Both Luise and Robin have years of experience in building and teaching Power Platform - Luise runs her blog at [m365princess.com](https://www.m365princess.com/), Robin publishes his videos on his YouTube channel [R2Power - Learning Power Apps](https://www.youtube.com/@R2Power).

-WE want to get you started with Power Apps and Power Automate and SharePoint and also give you a glimpse on how things work on Dataverse so that you know what to do as you advance
+We want to get you started with Power Apps and Power Automate and SharePoint and also give you a glimpse on how things work on Dataverse so that you know what to do as you advance.

 ## 1. Workshop Agenda (6 hours)